 Avoid the use of multiple exit points from a function/procedure/method/subroutine unless it can be shown that the code with multiple exit points is superior.

 Avoid multiple entry points to a function/procedure/method/subroutine.

+Use only those features of the programming language that enforce a logical structure on the program and create program flow that follows a simple hierarchical model that employs looping constructs such as for, repeat, do, and while. ???

 6.31.6 Implications for language design and evolution